-The Law of Moses does not declare meat unclean.
-This dispute over meat in Romans 14 was not a dispute over the Law of Moses.
-This is confirmed by the absence of the word “Law”, and by the Greek word for unclean in this chapter.
-The dispute was probably caused by the fears of the weak Christians that eating meat offered to idols is wrong.
+Excerpt: The dispute in Romans 14 over unclean meat was not a dispute over the Law of Moses.
+This is confirmed by the absence of the word “Law” and by the Greek word for unclean in this chapter.
+The dispute was probably caused by the superstition of the weak Christians that eating meat offered to idols gave idols control over them.

 Romans 14:1 Now accept the one who is weak in faith, but not for the purpose of passing judgment on his opinions.
 14:2 One person has faith that he may eat all things, but he who is weak eats vegetables only.
 14:3 The one who eats is not to regard with contempt the one who does not eat, and the one who does not eat is not to judge the one who eats, for God has accepted him.
 14:4 Who are you to judge the servant of another?
 To his own master he stands or falls; and he will stand, for the Lord is able to make him stand.